McC4b3r/caberWordle/README.md

 - random word choice on every game start
 - a way to specify the answer to guess by line number of `wordlist.txt`
   - e.g. specifying `16117` in the answer specifier field should set the answer to `ocean` and clear the guesses.
-  - Can only be toggled when starting a new game, disabled once a guess has been made
+  - Can only be used when starting a new game, disabled once a guess has been made
 - a way to reset the game - clear the current guesses and pick a new random answer.
 - an on-screen keyboard that the user can input guesses onto (both by clicking keys as buttons and by typing)